RoboCupAtHomeJP/AtHome2025/rules/OPL/gpsr_en.md

     **No complex setup procedures are allowed, such as pressing two or more buttons.**

     1. **Pausing the Timer**: The `TC` pause the timer as soon as the robot reaches the *Instruction Point* to give time to set up the arena for the next command.
-    The timer resumes as soon as the `TC` steps back in front of the robot for the next command.
+    The timer resumes as soon as the `host` steps back in front of the robot for the next command.

     1. **Goal**: The robot performs the command phase and service phase for **three (3) times**.